 Supporting the Baby in his Motor Development

-When you are tired let him lay like that on your breast and you can have a kind of dialogue with sounds and smiles.
-As I have said before in other posts this is the most important thing you can do to bonding to your child and make him feel that he is valuable.
-Things to look at are a supplement not the thing.
+When you are tired, let him lay like that on your breast, and you can have a kind of dialogue with sounds and smiles.
+As I have said before in other posts, this is the most important thing you can do to bonding with your child and make him feel that he is valuable.
+Things to look at are a supplement, not the main thing.

-His abilities on his stomach will grow as he practices and at four or five months old he can stretch his arms up while his hips are down flat on the surface.
+His abilities on his stomach will grow as he practices, and at four or five months old, he can stretch his arms up while his hips are down flat on the surface.

-At about six months old babies can stand on knees and stretched arms and rock back and forth before starting to crawl.
-In the start its backwards and then at about 8 or 9 months it’s forward crawling.
+At about six months- old babies can stand on knees and stretched arms and rock back and forth before starting to crawl.
+In the start, it’s backwards, and then at about 8 or 9 months, it’s forward crawling.

 The child’s ability to come up in a sitting position is worth waiting for.
-As a child is training to crawl he will pause and just sit up and then he can do it with his back straight and you have a very contented baby with abilities to move around and investigate the world.
+As a child is training to crawl he will pause and just sit up, and then he can do it with his back straight, and you have a very contented baby with abilities to move around and investigate the world.